 When all candidates have returned to their original seats, the Chancellor will direct you to shift your tassels to the left as a symbol of graduation and then instruct you to be seated.

 Please honor your fellow candidates, who have also worked hard for this moment, by treating them with dignity and respect.

-We recommend that you consider meeting guests with physical disabilities at a location closer to the Stan Sheriff Center.
+Guests with special needs may want to consider meeting graduates at a location closer to the Stan Sheriff Center.

 Because semester records will not be available by the date of commencement, the conferring of degrees at the ceremony is provisional, pending verification that degree requirements have been met.
 Diplomas will be available for pickup 10 weeks after the ceremony at the Office of the Registrar, Queen Liliʻuokalani Center for Student Services 010.
-To receive your diploma by mail, complete a "Request to Mail Diploma" card at that office (be sure to check on postal costs for mailing outside the United States).
+To receive your diploma by mail, complete a "Request to Mail Diploma" card at that office (be sure to check postal rates for mailing outside the United States).
 For further information, call 956-8010.